 In most states, the Commission is known as the Public Service Commission or the Public Utility Commission.
-However, in Arizona, in addition to the regulation of utilities, the Commission oversees the process of incorporating or registering a company to do business in the state, registers and oversees securities offerings and dealers, and enforces railroad and pipeline safety.
+However, in Arizona the Commission oversees the process of incorporating or registering a company to do business in the state, registers and oversees securities offerings and dealers, and enforces railroad and pipeline safety.